TRACE: Learning to Compute on Circuit Graphs: Method

-Inspired by prefix notation, we represent each computation at level $k$ as an ordered sequence, $\mathbf{v}_i^k$.
-This sequence is constructed by placing the \emph{operator} $v_i^k$ at the head, followed by its \emph{ordered input nodes} from $\mathcal{N}(v_i^k)$:
+Inspired by prefix notation, we represent each computation at level $k$ as an ordered sequence, $\mathbf{v}_i^k$, formed by placing the \emph{operator} $v_i^k$ at the head, followed by its \emph{ordered input nodes} from $\mathcal{N}(v_i^k)$:

 To model operator-specific interactions among inputs, we apply a Transformer encoder to the sequence $\mathbf{v}_i^k$ augmented with positional encodings.
-The updated embedding for the operator node $v_i^k$ is taken from the Transformer's output corresponding to the first token:

-where $\mathbf{pos}$ represents the positional encodings.
+The updated embedding for the operator node $v_i^k$ is taken from the Transformer's output corresponding to the first token: where $\mathbf{pos}$ represents the positional encodings.
 The input sequence $\mathbf{v}_i^k$ is composed of the initial embedding of the operator $v_i^k$ (e.g., a one-hot vector of its type) and the embeddings of its input nodes $\{u_{j_m}\}$, which have been computed in previous steps.
 After updating, the embedding of $v_i^k$ now represents the result of the computation at this node, \ie an intermediate variable node.

 This paradigm offers several key advantages.
-First, positional encodings enable position-aware aggregation, a critical feature for order-dependent operations, which contrasts with the permutation-invariant nature of standard message-passing schemes.
-Second, the self-attention mechanism facilitates rich interactions among all source nodes [$u_{j_1}, \dots, u_{j_{|\mathcal{N}(v_i^k)|}}$], faithfully mirroring the computational dataflow of an operator, as illustrated in Figure~\ref{fig:computational_graph}.
-Finally, the sequence length for the Transformer depends only on a node's in-degree.
-Unlike general graphs, which often have a long-tailed degree distributions that incur significant overhead, circuit graphs have small, tightly bounded in-degrees.
-This inherent property, detailed further in Appendix~\ref{apdx:degree}, contributes to the substantially reduced padding overhead of our proposed model, as we discussed in Section~\ref{sec:background} and Appendix~\ref{apdx:degree}.
+First, positional encodings enable position-aware aggregation for order-dependent operations, contrasting with the permutation-invariant nature of standard message passing.
+Second, self-attention enables rich interactions among all source nodes [$u_{j_1}, \dots, u_{j_{|\mathcal{N}(v_i^k)|}}$], faithfully mirroring the computational dataflow of an operator.
+Finally, the sequence length depends only on in-degree: unlike general graphs with long-tailed degree distributions that incur high overhead, circuit graphs have small, tightly bounded in-degrees, preventing the memory explosion caused by quadratic complexity.